TehilaNager/fullStack-project/README.md

 # Author

-Developed as a Full Stack final project.
+Developed by Tehila Nagar as a Full Stack final project.